 On World Car-Free Day, Why Not Go Paraben-Free Too

 On Sept.
 22, millions of people across the world leave the car keys on the counter and grab their bicycles or walking shoes for a day free from vehicles.
 Designed to remind the world that we don't have to accept our car-dominated society, the day is ultimately meant to encourage people to take a closer look at cars and how they negatively impact our environment.
-While pollution has been linked to global warming, it is also one of the biggest triggers of free radicals, which cause our skin to age faster than we’d like.

 “Let World Carfree Day be a showcase for just how our cities might look like, feel like, and sound like without cars...
 365 days a year,” organizers say.
 “As the climate heats up, World Carfree Day is the perfect time to take the heat off the planet, and put it on city planners and politicians to give priority to cycling, walking and public transport, instead of to the automobile.”